cleverpush/cleverpush-developer-docs/docs/sdks/ios/methods.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-2. You can fetch that url from notification click in below methods in AppDelegate/SceneDelegate and handle the operations like screen redirection (Below methods are required to add).
+2. You can then simply handle the Deep Links within your AppDelegate/SceneDelegate code like shown in the examples below:

 <!--DOCUSAURUS_CODE_TABS-->